franckess/genai-doc-search/README.md

    Embeddings model: e.g. Titan Embeddings G1 -Text
    Vector database: Quick create new vector store (OpenSearch)

 1. Once the knowledge base is setup, add a SSM parameter in the same region as the SAM stack that contains details of the knowledge base.
 The application will use these details for connecting.
-For example if the stack was called `serverless-pdf-chat`, then the following SSM parameter is required:
+For example if the stack was called `serverless-doc-chatai`, then the following SSM parameter is required:
-    - Name: `/serverless-pdf-chat/knowledge-base`
+    - Name: `/serverless-doc-chatai/knowledge-base`
     - Value (json string): `{"knowledgeBaseId": "xyz", "dataSourceId": "xyz"}`

 ### Run the React frontend locally